 Records are kept on Arbor.
 These are for repeated or more serious breaches of the school rules.
-'Think Again Sheets' are also used as a record, and senior members of staff keep a written log of incidents that need investigation.
+'Think Again Sheets' can also be used as a record.
+A written log of incidents that need investigation will be kept.
 In these instances, children sometimes write down what they saw/heard.
 All these records are kept in the Behaviour File.
-Where Personal Support Plans are needed, these are kept on computer file and are updated by a designated case worker, who will be one of the Safeguarding Leads - Headteacher, Deputy Headteacher.
+Where Personal Support Plans are needed, these are kept on computer file and are updated by a designated case worker, who will be the Behaviour Lead or Headteacher.